BTS’ ‘Map Of The Soul ON:E’ Setlist Was Packed With All The Hits

 Their next track was "Boy In Luv" and it was hard for fans not to notice Suga's exposed forehead, which is a rare sighting - so much that there's a YouTube video dedicated to the moment.
 The boys went on to perform a remix of "Dionysus" before playing "Interlude: Shadow" and "Black Swan."
 In "Black Swan," Jimin and Jungkook wore sheer shirts and Jimin's dance solo was a highlight of the performance.

 After the incredible dancing in "Black Swan," ARMYs got the first-ever full performance of "Ugh!" and it featured a virtual boxing ring:

 Next, BTS performed "Zero O’Clock," and then launched into a string of solo performances for "My Time," "Filter," "Moon," and "Inner Child," the last of which involved a baby version of V on a carousel:

-The boys rounded out the night with the tracks "Ego," "Boy With Luv," a virtual reality take on "DNA" and its music video, "Dope," "NO More Dream," "Butterfly," and "Run."
-The final two songs were "Dynamite," where fans got to see Jimin cry near the end, and "We Are Bulletproof: Eternal."
+The boys rounded out the night with the tracks "Ego," "Boy With Luv," a virtual reality take on "DNA" and its music video, "Dope," "No More Dream," "Butterfly," and "Run."
+The final two songs were "Dynamite," where fans got to see Jimin cry near the end, and "We Are Bulletproof: The Eternal."

 TBH, it was hard to imagine BTS topping the combo of fan-favorite songs, but day two included even more surprises.
 Instead of "Butterfly" and "RUN," BTS performed "Spring Day" and "IDOL."